-Let us bring the museum to you with our traveling suitcases.
+Bring the museum to you with one of MVHS’ traveling suitcases.
 These interactive presentations examine the history and culture of the Mahoning Valley.
 Each presentation includes original and reproduction artifacts, images, maps, and activities for children to examine.

 - Led by a professional museum educator who comes to your school

 - Designed to help educators supplement classroom teaching